wp-plugins/genesis-admin-bar-plus/readme.txt

 5. Showing the StudioPress menu item removed, Support menu item moved position and new custom menu items added

 == Changelog ==

+= 1.2.5 =
+* Changed a few strings to use the plugin text domain to avoid conflicts.
+* Added support for Fashionista, Modern Blogger (both Marketplace) and Scribble themes.
+* Improved readme descriptions.

 = 1.2.4 =
 * Added support for Nitrous and Legacy (Marketplace) themes.